The account risk of each position is best handled when each position risk is managed to limit the total risk a position can assume.

-Account risk of each position is best served when position risk is managed to limit the total risk any a position can assume.
-It is also important to allow enough risk to enable a reasonable order quantity be allowed to help grow the account's balance at a safe rate that doesn't cause draw down periods to risk an account to the point where the trading stops because of insufficient funds, or insufficient confidence.
 Risk rate boundaries are different for each of us because our beliefs and expectations are all different.
 However, each of us can discover our thresholds with system historical testing and personal reflection.
-Ideally the amount of risk each of us allows isn't so large that a position's failure becomes a significant event during a prolonged draw down cycle.
+Ideally, the amount of risk each of us allows isn't so large that a position's failure becomes a significant event during a prolonged draw down cycle.
 Large losses during difficult trading periods will quickly consume an account to the point where there is too little money, or too little courage to keep trading.

-Finding this balancing point for each of us is the critical goal for all traders because draw-down periods are going to appear at some point, and long draw-down periods are hard on the account and the trader.
-Meaning the total level of risk a trader exposes to their system's account must be kept low enough that hard times don't don't drain the account or destroy the belief in the system, but still provide a practical level of controlled risk of the account's value.
+Finding this balancing point for each of us is the critical goal for all traders.
+It is important because draw-down periods are going to appear at some point, and long draw-down periods are hard on the account and the trader's confidence in the systems.
+This means the total risk level a trader exposes to their account must be kept low enough that hard times don't don't drain the account, or destroy their belief in the system.
+Instead, it provides a practical level of controlled risk during up and down market cycle period that enhance the trading account's value.

 Total Account Risk: